openvinotoolkit/openvino_notebooks/README.md

 ### Option 2: Universal Installation Guide

 If you already have Python and Git set up, simply follow the steps below.
-If you already installed openvino-dev and activated the `openvino_env` environment, you may skip to [Step 3](#step-3-clone-the-repository).
+If you already installed openvino-dev and activated the `openvino_env` [environment](https://docs.python.org/3.8/library/venv.html), you may skip to [Step 3](#step-3-clone-the-repository).

-#### Step 1: Create and Activate an `openvino_env` [Environment](https://docs.python.org/3.8/library/venv.html)
+#### Step 1: Create and Activate `openvino_env` Environment

 ##### For Linux and macOS: